‘Improvement’ can often be a vague and imprecise concept to directly measure in sporting terms.

 With our fitness and conditioning however, we can far more accurately and efficiently measure our levels and improvements, allowing us to record objective scores and targets for different attributes as opposed to just relying on vague ‘feelings’ of whether we’re too slow/weak/stiff/unfit, and thus appropriately direct and maximise our training time.

-Fitness Testing can be a key part of any players training regime for a number of reasons:
+Fitness Testing should be a key part of a players training regime for several main reasons:

 - To assess current conditioning